-We typically process transactions with domestic fund families on an omnibus basis, which means we consolidate our clients' trades into one daily trade with the fund, and therefore maintain all pertinent individual shareholder information for the fund.
+We typically process transactions with fund families on an omnibus basis, which means we consolidate our clients' trades into one daily trade with the fund, and therefore maintain all pertinent individual shareholder information for the fund.
 Trading in this manner requires that we maintain the transaction history necessary to track and process sales charges, annual service fees, and applicable redemption fees and deferred sales charges for each position, as well as other transaction details required for ongoing position maintenance purposes.
-Offshore fund families, in general, are traded on a networked basis, which means Morgan Stanley submits a separate trade for each individual client trade to the fund, and therefore we maintain only certain elements of the fund's shareholder information.

 For these services, funds pay 0.06% per year (\$6 per \$10,000) on fund assets held by our clients in commission-based brokerage accounts and fee-based advisory account programs.
-However, for advisory accounts there are account type and program exceptions and the fees are rebated to offset an advisory account platform fee.
+However, for advisory accounts there are account type and program exceptions and the fees are rebated to clients.
 Please see the applicable Morgan Stanley ADV brochure for additional information.

-While all fund families are charged the same administrative service fee rates for either omnibus or networked accounts, in aggregate Morgan Stanley receives significantly more administrative service fees from the fund families with the largest client fund share holdings at our firm.
+While all fund families are charged the same administrative service fee rates, in aggregate, Morgan Stanley receives significantly more administrative service fees from the fund families with the largest client fund share holdings at our firm.
 This fact presents a conflict of interest for Morgan Stanley to promote and recommend funds from those fund families rather than funds from families that in aggregate pay us less administrative service fees.
-In order to mitigate this conflict, Sales Representatives and their Branch Office Managers do not receive additional compensation as a result of these administrative service fee payments received by Morgan Stanley.
-Moreover, for advisory account clients the fees are rebated, which we generally expect to offset an advisory account platform fee, where applicable.
+In order to mitigate this conflict, Financial Advisors and their Branch Office Managers do not receive additional compensation as a result of these administrative service fee payments received by Morgan Stanley.
+Moreover, for advisory account clients the fees are rebated.